catseye/The-Dossier/article/Recollected Games.md

 *   entry @ [lemon64](http://www.lemon64.com/?mainurl=http%3A//www.lemon64.com/games/details.php%3FID%3D2940)
 *   entry @ [c64-wiki](https://www.c64-wiki.com/wiki/Zeppelin)

-Notable because you can shoot out bits of wall.
+Notable because you can shoot out bits of wall, or rather, bits of Futuristic Domed City.
+A multi-directional scroller, but one in which you have only limited influence over which direction it scrolls in.
+In some ways it feels like an airborne version of Cloak and Dagger, and perhaps it was.

 ### Night Flight, an I.F.R.
 Simulator